GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

 - 🚨 Don't forget that to avoid errors in the code when cloning it, you must run the command below: 🚨
     ```bash
     npm i
     ```

+- 🚨 To avoid errors, you must also update Prisma for your database.
+To do this, run the command below before running the code! 🚨
+    ```bash
+    npx prisma generate
+    ```

 - Once you have the project on your machine, open the website.
 To do this, follow the steps below: